The Best Travel Laptops

 Touch Or 4K?

 If your laptop has a 4K resolution or touchscreen, know that it can drain your battery much faster than a non-touch full HD (1080p) display.
-The difference here is that while 4K screens are more efficient, you get more battery life with a basic FHD screen.
+The difference here is that while 4K screens are more efficient, you get a long battery life with a basic FHD screen.

 Here are the best five travel laptops that give you the most bang for your buck when you're on the road or in the air.